SNSystems/pstore/doc_sources/extra_build-targets.md

     $ docker run --rm -ti --ulimit='stack=-1:-1' -v <path-to-pstore>:/home/klee/pstore klee/klee

-The options specified her are:
+The options specified here are:

 - The `--rm` option automatically remove the container when it exits.
-- The `-ti` options create an interactive command-line propmt.
+- The `-ti` options create an interactive command-line prompt.
 - The `--ulimit` option sets an unlimited stack size inside the container.
 This is to avoid stack overflow issues when running KLEE.
 - The `-v` switch maps the directory containing the pstore source code on the host into the container as `/home/klee/pstore`.